Individual Census Records from 1790 to 1950 are maintained by the National Archives and Records Administration, not the U.S. Census Bureau.

 - 1807 Knox County Census of Indiana Territory on GenealogyTrails.com

 - Allen County, Indiana Federal Census Index - on us-census.org, shows NARA microfilm roll numbers.
 1830 and 1840 are transcribed, 1850 and 1900 assigned, the rest waits for volunteers for indexing.
 Robert E. Lane Coordinator.

-- 137 years of Popular Science magazine is online - you can search their archive .
-A search for census finds 225 pages.
+- 137 years of Popular Science magazine is online - you can search their archive with over 225 pages mentioning census.